Cici-Zhou/hello-world/README.md

 # hello-world
-just another repository
+just another repository\n
-This is first change!
+This is second change!